kavia-common/notes-management-system-46547-46557/notes_frontend/README.md

   - Start the API on port 3001
   - Verify the docs at http://localhost:3001/docs
 - Persistence: all created notes are stored in the SQLite database file, so data remains across backend restarts.

+### Verify persistence quickly
+- Create a few notes in the UI
+- Restart the backend service
+- Refresh the frontend; previously created notes should still appear (confirm `notes.db` exists in backend working directory)

 ## Features